You're a writer. But do you write short stories? And is there any reason why you should write short stories?

 Other Short Forms

-Though I focused on why you should write short stories here, I should also mention that short pieces of any kind can be beneficial to you: flash-fiction, articles, poems, anything that only lasts for a few pages.
-All of those apply, as well.
-What matters if that you’re writing, anything, that lets you continue to practice.
+Though I've focused on why you should write short stories here, I should also mention that short pieces of any kind can be beneficial to you: flash-fiction, articles, poems, or anything else that only lasts for a few pages.
+What matters if that you’re writing anything that lets you continue to practice.

 What has writing short stories done to help you as a writer?
 Let us know in the comments.